skx/gobasic/README.md

   * Prompt the user for their name and the number of stars to print.
   * Then print them.
 Riveting!
 Fascinating!
 A program for the whole family!
 * [examples/99-game.bas](examples/99-game.bas)
-  * A class game where you guess the random number the computer has thought of.
+  * A classic game where you guess the random number the computer has thought of.

 ## 70 PRINT "Embedding"